Open Source · Head-to-Head

 Choose Bitwarden (Business) if fully open-source and independently audited codebase is your priority and security-conscious organizations wanting an affordable, auditable, and self-hostable password manager.
 Choose HashiCorp Vault if massive community and ecosystem matters most and teams needing flexible, self-hosted secrets management with extensive plugin ecosystem.

-Used HashiCorp Vault or Bitwarden (Business)?
-Share your experience.
+Tried HashiCorp Vault or Bitwarden (Business)?
+Drop a quick rating.

 Feature-by-Feature Comparison